InFocus: West Springfield Park Ave/Park Street redesign project

-West Springfield received a $200-thousand dollar grant from the Massachusetts Gaming Commission to hire a transportation engineering firm to redesign Park Avenue and Park Street between the North End rotary and Elm Street.
+(WWLP) – West Springfield received a $200,000 grant from the Massachusetts Gaming Commission to hire a transportation engineering firm to redesign Park Avenue and Park Street between the North End rotary and Elm Street.

 It’s part of the Massachusetts Department of Transportation’s Complete Streets initiative to make the streets safe and accessible to everyone.

-Today on 22News InFocus we’ll be discussing the project’s details, including the importance of including spaces along the corridor for pedestrians and bicyclists, and connectivity to other roads and bike trails.
+Today on 22News InFocus we discussed the project’s details, including the importance of including spaces along the corridor for pedestrians and bicyclists, and connectivity to other roads and bike trails.

-Watch 22News InFocus LIVE streaming on WWLP.com, today at 2:00pm.
-If you miss it you can watch it Sunday at noon on 22News, or anytime on WWLP.com.